gaetansels/Powershell-lab-setup-windows-adv-lab1-/documentation.md

 ## forest + upgrade to DC

-`Install-ADDSForest -DomainName "LOCAL.TEST" -InstallDNS` --> this is default and minimal version
+`Install-ADDSForest -DomainName "LOCAL.TEST" -InstallDNS` --> this is the default and minimal version